The Ultimate Europe Packing List for Traveling Families

 Keep this category lean.
 Every cable and device adds weight.

-- Universal travel adapter: A single all-in-one adapter with USB-C and USB-A ports replaces multiple chargers and works across every European country.
+• Universal travel adapter: A single all-in-one adapter with USB-C and USB-A ports replaces multiple chargers and works across every European country (note: Switzerland and the UK have their own pin shapes, but a universal one handles them).
 Bring two if your family runs on a lot of devices.
-Do not bother with voltage converters for modern electronics -- your phone, laptop, and tablet chargers already handle 220V.
+Don't bother with voltage converters for modern electronics - your phone, laptop, and tablet chargers already handle 220V.

-- Portable power bank: One high-capacity bank (20,000 mAh or more) can charge multiple phones.
-Essential for long days when you are relying on your phone for maps, translation, and train tickets.
+• Portable power bank: One high-capacity bank (20,000 mAh or more) can charge multiple phones.
+Essential for long days when you're relying on your phone for maps, translation, and train tickets.

-- Tablet for kids: Download movies, games, and language-learning apps before you leave.
-Airplane mode works offline.
+• Tablet for kids: Download movies, games, and language-learning apps before you leave.
+Aeroplane mode works offline.

-- Phone mount or grip: You will be navigating by phone constantly.
+• Phone mount or grip: You'll be navigating by phone constantly.
 A pop-socket or ring grip prevents drops on cobblestones.

-What you do not need: a laptop (unless you are working), a camera with separate lenses (phone cameras are excellent now), or a portable speaker.
+What you do not need: a laptop (unless you're working), a camera with separate lenses (phone cameras are excellent now), or a portable speaker.

 Snacks and Food Prep